 HOBART TAS 7001

 Student ID cards are generally set to expire on an annual basis (usually at census date in first or second semester depending on your circumstances).
 The expiry is printed on the front of the card.
-If your card has expired then you will need to obtain a new card from Student Administration.
+If your card has expired then you will need to obtain a new card from the Student Centre.
 Replacements for expired cards are provided free of charge.

 If you have lost your ID card you should report the loss to a branch Library Client Services Desk as soon as possible so the card can be "locked" and reported.
 Failure to do so means you may be liable for any costs or damages incurred by misuse of the card.
-Once the card has been reported, you will need to obtain a new card from Student Administration.
+Once the card has been reported, you will need to obtain a new card from the Student Centre.
 Obtaining a new card will invalidate the old card.
 A small fee will be charged for the replacement of lost ID cards.

 The above applies for stolen cards, however the fee will be waived if a police report is presented.